Jonathan D. Farrar

 Ambassador Farrar has held a variety of domestic assignments in the State Department’s Bureau of Western Hemisphere Affairs, including service as Deputy Director of the Office of Andean Affairs and as country desk officer for Argentina.
 Ambassador Farrar served twice on the staff of the Under Secretary for Democracy and Global Affairs, most recently as chief of staff to the Under Secretary from 2002 to 2004.

 Ambassador Farrar was born in Los Angeles, California.
 He studied at California State Polytechnic University Pomona, Claremont Graduate School, and the Industrial College of the Armed Forces.
-Ambassador Farrar and his wife Terry have three children and a grandchild.
+Ambassador Farrar and his wife Terry have three children and two grandchildren.